simo23/tinyYOLOv2/README.md

 ```

 YOLOv2 predicts parametrized values that must be converted to full size by multiplying them by 32!
 You can see other EQUIVALENT ways to do this but this one works fine.
+I've seen someone who, instead of multiplying by 32, divides by 13 and then multiplies by 416 which at the end equals a single multiplication by 32.

 #### Notes